 You own your brand, but people can buy the same product from elsewhere too.
 You’ll get some leverage, and this type of business can be more attractive to the buyers as the supply is consistent.
-Since the item has sales history, the chances are high that the product will continue to sell.
+Since the item has a sales history, the chances are high that the product will continue to sell.

 In this model, a reseller will buy products from a wholesale store and get a margin for selling it on Amazon.
-This model is also called retail arbitrage.
+This model is also called amazon retail arbitrage.
 This type of FBA business can be less lucrative for buyers for numerous reasons.

 - First, the business and the products can be highly volatile, and the competition isn’t low either.

 - Everything must be bought and sold individually, and you cannot guarantee that you will find the item during high seasonal demand.
 So it can be hard to manage demand-supply.

 - A buyer is only buying access to the seller central account.
 So you may not be able to make much profit.